 If you have a great idea – for a new, or your existing business – and a potential partner lined up, asking and debating these questions can feel unproductive.
 Trust me when I tell you – it’s better to have a partnership fall over because you couldn’t answer these questions, than to discover your incompatibility at a crucial and expensive juncture down the road.

-If you’d like all 8 questions in a simple to follow document, just press reply on this email and I will send it out to you.
+If you’d like all 8 questions in a simple to follow document, let me know.

 Who is Jacob Aldridge, Business Coach?

 “The smart and quirky advisor who gets sh!t done in business.”